alexharri/website/posts/webgl-gradients.md

 float wave2_alpha = wave_alpha(WAVE2_Y, WAVE2_HEIGHT);
 ```

+Two waves split the canvas in three.
+I like to think of the upper third as the background, with two waves drawn in front of it (with wave 1 in the middle and wave 2 at the front).

 To draw a background and two waves, we'll need three colors.
 I picked these nice blue colors:

 ```glsl